arungudelli/angularjswiki/content/en/pipes/CustomPipe/index.md

 ## Angular Custom pipe with multiple parameters.

-In the above example we are using only single parameter i.e., exponent.
+The custom pipe created above will accept only single parameter i.e., exponent.

 We can pass multiple arguments to angular pipes by separating them with colons as shown below.